Reversibility of Affine Transformations: Product of involutions in

+\begin{definition} For $A \in \mathrm{M}(n,\H)$, determinant of $A$ is defined as the determinant of corresponding matrix $ \Phi(A)$, i.e., $ {\rm det}(A):= {\rm det}(\Phi(A))$, where $\Phi$ is as defined in Equation \eqref{eq-embedding-phi}; see \cite[Section 5.9]{rodman}.
+In view of the \textit{Skolem-Noether theorem}, the above definition is independent of the choice of the chosen embedding $ \Phi$. \end{definition}

-Recall that if $h =(B,v) \in \mathrm{Aff}(n,\D)$ is an involution then $B$ has to be an involution in $\mathrm{GL}(n,\D)$, see \lemref{lem-affine-cond-str-rev}.
+Recall that if $h =(B,v) \in \mathrm{Aff}(n,\D)$ is an involution, then $B$ has to be an involution in $\mathrm{GL}(n,\D)$; see \lemref{lem-affine-cond-str-rev}.
 If an element of $\mathrm{GL}(n,\D)$ is a product of involutions, then necessarily its determinant is either $1$ or $ -1$.
-Product of involutions in $\mathrm{GL}(n,\D)$ has been studied in \cite{GHR} and \cite[\S 4.2.4]{FS} for the case $ \D=\R$ or $\C$.
+Product of involutions in $\mathrm{GL}(n,\D)$ has been studied in \cite{GHR} and \cite[Section 4.2.4]{OS} for the case $ \D=\R$ or $\C$.

 In the next result, we investigate the product of involutions in $\mathrm{GL}(n,\D)$. \begin{lemma} Let $ \D=\R, \C $ or $\H$.
-Every element of $\mathrm{GL}(n,\D)$ with determinant $1$ or $-1$ can be written as a product of four involutions. \end{lemma} \begin{proof} Note that using the \lemref{lem-Jordan-M(n,D)}, we can upto conjugacy assume every element of $\mathrm{GL}(n,\H)$ in $\mathrm{GL}(n,\C)$.
-The proof now follows from \cite[Theorem 4.9]{FS}. \end{proof}
+Every element of $\mathrm{GL}(n,\D)$ with determinant $1$ or $-1$ can be written as a product of at most four involutions. \end{lemma} \begin{proof} Using the Jordan decomposition over $\H$, up to conjugacy, we can assume that every element of $\mathrm{GL}(n,\H)$ is in $\mathrm{GL}(n,\C)$; see {\cite[ Theorem 5.5.3]{rodman}}.
+The proof now follows from \cite[Theorem 4.9]{OS}. \end{proof}

-Recall that an element of a group $G$ is strongly reversible if and only if it can be expressed as a product of two involutions in $G$, see \cite[Proposition 2.12]{FS}.
-Next we will prove the \thmref{thm-affine-involution-lenght}.
+\begin{remark} Note that an element of a group $G$ is strongly reversible if and only if it can be expressed as a product of two involutions in $G$; see \cite[Proposition 2.12]{OS}.